causes-tracker/designdocs/Raw-Discussion.md

 same thing.
 Somehow communicate to users what kind of bug is very unlikely to every be fixed, so they can avoid wasting their time filing it.
 I think tens of percent of bugs in Launchpad were a waste of time to even file.
-[c]Martin Pool:
-from andyfitz's talk, a hierarchy of needs for design: function> reliability > usability > pleasure